 Meeting regulatory requirements is often a key reason companies adopt a hybrid model.
 You might need to keep sensitive customer data on-premise to comply with regulations like GDPR or HIPAA, while using the public cloud for less sensitive workloads.
 The challenge is maintaining that compliance consistently across every part of your infrastructure.
 Your cybersecurity strategy must include tools and processes that can monitor and report on compliance across different platforms.
 This gives you a single, reliable view of your posture and simplifies audits, ensuring you meet your obligations without compromise.

-How to Choose the Right Management Strategy
+How to Choose the Right Hybrid Cloud Management Tool

 Picking the right hybrid cloud management strategy is more than just selecting a new piece of software.
 It’s about creating a framework that aligns your technology with your business objectives.
 The best approach for your organization will depend entirely on your specific needs, your existing infrastructure, and where you plan to go next.
 A financial services firm with strict compliance requirements will have different priorities than a manufacturing company focused on supply chain automation.